jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 - When hovering over the nodes the attributes and notes pop-up.
 This can be distracting, but is a Freeplane settings.
 Can this be deactivated?
 - Currently hardcoded to timezone Europe/Berlin
 - Check different timezone formats such as SumatraPDF "...Z" instead of "+1'00"
+- Add a separate file with custom-parameters to keep those values when updating to a new version
 - Currently only file ending ".pdf" is detected, not ".PDF", maybe use ".toLowerCase()" in all those places
 - Microsoft Edge: When changing the annotation text of an existing annotation, Edge does not change the modification time of the annotation, hence h2a cannot detect this change.
 Is this an Edge bug/feature?